Building one unified platform for 1.1M+ students across 1,800 NYC public schools

 Schools Served

-Live and serving staff who manage safety records for 1.1 million students.
+Live and serving staff who manage safety records for 1.1 million students across NYC's public school system.

 Recommendations